 There are several walking tracks of various lengths.
 The most popular is the Wildlife Walk which takes you past grazing emus, kangaroos, and wallabies.

 With 150 different species of birds, the park is ideal for bird lovers.
 And there are viewing areas, bird hides, and flight aviaries perfect for bird watching.

 See if you can spot the Tawny Frogmouth!

 The park has an information centre, picnic tables, free barbecues, and toilets.
 Please take your rubbish with you.

 100 Windermere Road, Lara.

-Johnstone Park on Geelong’s western edge, was once a swamp that became a dam before being transformed into a park in 1872.
+Johnstone Park on Geelong’s western edge was once a swamp that became a dam before it was transformed into a park in 1872.

 The park is used as a venue for several festivals throughout the year, including the Nightjar market and White Night festival.

 A new 150 square metre rain garden enhances the lush feel of the garden.
 And helps remove stormwater pollutants through a series of terraced ponds and filtration system.

 Visit at dusk on a warm night and you’re bound to see brushtail possums fossicking around on the lawn or climbing trees.